beliveau-lab/TigerFISH/docs/source/tutorials.rst

 .. image:: imgs/step_4_repeat_disc.png
      :width: 500
-     :alt: Tigerfish check if repeat discovery mode outputs are as expected
+     :alt: Screenshot demonstrating that the correct repeat discovery directory has been entered

 5. Now all that is needed is to execute the run_pipelin.sh.
 This may be done by entering the following command: